What to make of non-inferiority and equivalence testing with a post-specified margin?: How hypothetical are situations like these?

 \item{ The {SPORTIF III and SPORTIF V} randomized controlled trials (RCTs) were studies designed to investigate the potential of ximelagatran as the first oral alternative to warfarin in patients with nonvalvular atrial fibrillation to reduce the risk of thromboembolic complications.
 The primary end point in each study was the incidence of all strokes and systemic embolic events, and the primary objective was to establish the non-inferiority of ximelagatran relative to warfarin with a pre-specified margin of an absolute 2\% difference in the event rate; see \citet{halperin2003ximelagatran}.

 Both studies met the primary objectives of non-inferiority with the pre-specified margin.
 As such, upon completion, the studies were heralded as a ``major breakthrough'' \citep{kulbertus2003sportif, albers2005ximelagatran}.
-However, upon regulatory review by the FDA Cardiovascular and Renal Drug Advisory Committee, the pre-specified margin was judged to be ``too generous'' \citep{boudes2006challenges}.
-This post-hoc criticism of the ``unreasonably generous'' \citep{kaul2005trials} margin, along with concerns about potential liver toxicity, led the FDA to refuse to grant approval of ximelagatran for any of the proposed indications, see \citet{head2012non}.
+However, upon regulatory review by the FDA Cardiovascular and Renal drugs Advisory Committee (CRAC), the pre-specified margin was judged to be ``too generous'' \citep{boudes2006challenges}.
+This post-hoc criticism of the ``unreasonably generous'' \citep{kaul2005trials} margin, along with concerns about potential liver toxicity, led to a unanimous decision by the CRDAC to conclude that the benefit of ximelagatran did not outweigh the risk.
+The FDA then refused to grant approval of ximelagatran for any of the proposed indications, see \citet{head2012non} and \cite{boudes2006challenges} who provide a detailed timeline and description of the approval process.

 }